 TCC’s Pharmacy Technology Program admits a new class each full semester beginning in August and January.
 Admission to each class is limited to 24 students.
 Our Pharmacy classes are offered in the daytime on the Metro Campus and take 16 weeks to complete.
 You will receive 16 transferable credit hours to apply toward a continuing degree.
 Our program also offers advanced credit, which give you credit hours toward your required 160 hours of clinical practice if you are currently working in a pharmacy or have worked in a pharmacy.
 When you graduate from our program you will receive a Certificate of Achievement and be eligible to take the National Pharmacy Technician Certification Examination through the Pharmacy Technician Certification Board.

 TCC’s Pharmacy Technology Program benefits many different students with different needs.
 For example, it will provide you with hands-on experience if you are a pre-pharmacy student who would like to work as a pharmacy technician while in college.
-It also is a potential fit for students waiting to get into other Allied Health fields and would like to get the basics of pharmacology, drugs, calculations, dosing, medical terminology, aseptic technique, infusion therapeutics, ethics and moral decision making, professional communication and more.
+It also is a potential fit for students waiting to get into other Health Sciences fields and would like to get the basics of pharmacology, drugs, calculations, dosing, medical terminology, aseptic technique, infusion therapeutics, ethics and moral decision making, professional communication and more.